alitorbati/portfolio/posts/articles/death-to-complexity.md

 ---
-title: "Death to Complexity: How we Simplified Advanced Search"
+title: "Death to Complexity"
 date: "2016-08-18"
 url:
   title: "Original article"
   url: "https://uxdesign.cc/death-to-complexity-how-we-simplified-advanced-search-a9ab2940acf0"
-summary: "A bit about the design process that went into reimagining Spokeo’s Advanced Search tools.
+summary: "How we Simplified Advanced Search - A bit about the design process that went into reimagining Spokeo’s Advanced Search tools.
 This was a weeks-long collaboration between the design and front-end teams, with support from backend for some specific API updates."
 ---

 <Notice>